SEARCH

 Of course.
 Chop them into your salad, or lightly sauté them with other greens.
 They go well in soups or mixed with cooked beans.

-Is it safe to eat beet greens?
+Is it safe to eat beet-greens?

 Can you eat artichoke leaves?

-Yes, but not the entire leaf.
-Just the whitish, meaty part at the end.
+Yes, but not the entire leaf—just the whitish, meaty part at the end.
 It is easier to eat it if the artichoke is cooked, though I have eaten it raw as well (following my dad).
 You scrape the meaty part with your teeth and create a neat pile of stacked inedible leaf parts on the side.
-Some create dips for it, but in Israel we just ate it, as is.
+Some create dips for it, but in Israel, we just ate it as is.

 Yes.
 The next time you make an acorn or butternut squash, save the seeds.
-Rinse them, dry them, swirl them with some oil, add salt and roast them.
+Rinse them, dry them, swirl them with some oil, add salt, and roast them.
 They taste very similar to pumpkin seeds.

 Can you eat the peal of the Kiwi?

 Yes, mix it in.
-It’s simply some of the whey that has separated from the rest of the yogurt.
+It’s simply some whey that has separated from the rest of the yogurt.
 It’s rich in protein and low in fat.
 How often do you see those two things together?

 Can you eat the seeds of peppers?

-Though the seeds are not the reason for the “hotness” of the pepper – it’s actually the white veins – I would discard them as they contain the “night shade” part of the pepper.
+Though the seeds are not the reason for the “hotness” of the pepper – it’s actually the white veins – I would discard them as they contain the “nightshade” part of the pepper.
 The part that is less good for us in terms of nutrition absorption.

 No Comments